 - Camera and lens

 When it comes to the lens, the focal length of the lens should be added more attention.
-A telephoto lens enables shooting from a relative far distance without getting too close to the subject.
-The longer the focal length is, the larger working distance you could have.
-Technically, a large local length as 180mm or even larger is better for macro photograph, but it is also much more expensive.
-To make a balance, a range from 100mm to 135mm is favorable for macro photograph.
+A telephoto lens enables shooting from a relatively far distance without getting too close to the subject.
+The longer the focal length is, the larger the working distance you could have.
+Technically, a large focal length of 180mm or even larger is better for a macro photograph, but it is also much more expensive.
+To make a balance, a range from 100mm to 135mm is favorable for macro photographs.
 Choose the one with which you can achieve the desired effect.

 As macro photography is mostly about shooting tiny subject.
 It would be a little easier than other types.
 Technically, natural light is adequate for most macro photography.
 The setting of lighting is all about capturing the high-key subject and avoiding shadows in the image.
 When using a lower focal length, you should pay attention to the on-camera flash, it may cause shadows of the camera in the shot as being much closer to the subject.
-As for telephoto lens, the light may be a little too hash.
+As for the telephoto lens, the light maybe a little too harsh.
 You can use a diffuser or an off-camera flash to solve the problem.

 - Camera setting

-It is well known that a wide aperture may cause a shallow dept of field with blurry image.
-Therefore, a compensation should be made to achieve enough depth of field without a too narrow aperture.
+It is well known that a wide aperture may cause a shallow depth of field with blurry image.
+Therefore, compensation should be made to achieve enough depth of field without a too narrow aperture.
 The recommended aperture for macro photography is around f/8 to f/22, which varies with different cameras.
-For full-frame cameras, the proper aperture is f/16 to f/22; APS-C camera is f/10 to f/14; micro four thirds camera is f/8 to f/11.
+For full-frame cameras, the proper aperture is f/16 to f/22; APS-C camera is f/10 to f/14; the micro four-third camera is f/8 to f/11.
 There is no fixed setting for each camera, you should have a try and get your own perfect setting for your camera.

 One more thing, as a slower shutter speed is set to capture more light, a tripod is necessary to keep the camera stable without handshaking.